This leaflet aims to help you and your family understand more about your cancer treatment.

 Others involved in your care

 You may meet other staff whilst you are coming for radiotherapy.
-Everyone you meet will introduce themselves, tell you their job title and explain the role that have in your care.
+Everyone you meet will introduce themselves, tell you their job title and explain the role that they have in your care.

 Pregnancy